K4KarolE/-py_16-20_projects/README.md

 17 - Automatically removing the audio commentary from the chosen subtitle
 - Audio Commentary format example: (THEME SONG PLAYS), (MAN GRUNTING)

+18 - Password Validator
+- accepting password if it is at least 8 characters long and contains at least one numeric character and uppercase, lowercase letter